Revisiting the Minimalist Approach to Offline Reinforcement Learning: Preliminaries

 Behavior Regularized Actor-Critic (BRAC) is an offline RL framework introduced in \cite{wu2019behavior}.
 The core idea behind BRAC is that actor-critic algorithms can be penalized in two ways to solve offline RL tasks: actor penalization and critic penalization.
 In this framework, the actor objective is represented as in \Cref{eqn:actor_brac}, and the critic objective as in \Cref{eqn:critic_brac}, where $F$ is a divergence function between dataset actions and policy actions distributions.
 The differences from a vanilla actor-critic are highlighted in blue.

 In the original work, various choices of $F$ were evaluated when used as the regularization term for the actor or critic.
 The authors tested KL divergence, Kernel MMD, and Wasserstein distance but did not observe any consistent advantage.
-Finally, it is essential to note that, originally, only one of the regularizations was enabled during experiments, resulting in only one of the $\alpha$'s being non-zero.
+Finally, it is essential to note that, originally, both regularizations coefficients had the same weight.

 Subsequently, TD3+BC \citep{fujimoto2021minimalist} was introduced, utilizing Mean Squared Error (MSE) as the regularization term $F$ for the actor.
 TD3+BC is considered to be the minimalist approach to offline RL as it modifies existing RL algorithms by simply adding behavior cloning term into actor loss which is easy to implement and does not bring any significant computational overhead.